DoctorHaibara/ML_Assignment/README.md

 ## Results

-We present the results of our replicated BSARec model and, for comparison, the ReChorus implementation of SASRec on both datasets:
+We present the results of our replicated BSARec model and, for comparison, the ReChorus implementation of SASRec on the Grocery & Gourmet Food, MovieLens, and Beauty datasets:

 **Grocery & Gourmet Food:**